UBUD ITINERARY AND TOUR RECOMMENDATION

 - Pick up time around 8.30 am based on your Hotel location

-Ubud tour itinerary started with hotel pick up around 8.30 – 9.00 am to catch the Barong Dance performance that performed daily at 9.30 am.
-After one hour of the performance, we continue the trip to visit the arts production villages that started with Batik making process at Tohpati Village, then Silver and Jewelry production at Celuk Village, Balinese Traditional Painting at Batuan, and the last one is Wood Carving at Mas Village.
+Ubud tour itinerary started with hotel pick up by our Bali tour driver to visit the arts production villages.
+It starts with Batik making process at Tohpati Village in Ubud, then Silver and Jewelry production at Celuk Village, Balinese Traditional Painting at Batuan, and the last one is Wood Carving at Mas Village.

-Finish the arts production center we are going to visit Sacred Monkey Forest to have an interaction with wild monkeys in their natural habitat.
-Only 5 minutes drives from the monkey forest we will arrive at the Royal Family Palace and the traditional markets side by side.
+Finish the Ubud arts production center we are going to visit waterfall at Kemenuh Village.
+Then in Ubud Sacred Monkey Forest we will have an interaction with wild monkeys in their natural habitat.
+Only 5 minutes drives from the Ubud monkey forest we will arrive at the Ubud Royal Family Palace and the traditional markets side by side.
 After complete to explore the Ubud center area, we are going to have a look at “melukat” ritual in Tirta Empul Water Temple then followed by coffee break at Luwak Coffee Plantation.
 The last stop of the journey is scenic Tegallalang Rice Terrace.